aantonello/vem-tabline/README.md

 `g:vem_tabline_multiwindow_mode`: boolean (default: 0)

-    When this mode is active, for layouts of multiple windows in the tabpage, only the buffers that are displayed in those windows are listed in the tabline.
+    When this variable is set to 1, for layouts with multiple windows in the current tabpage, only the buffers that are displayed in windows are listed.
     That only applies to multi-window layouts, if there is only one window in the tabpage, all buffers are listed.

+    When setting this variable to 2, for layouts with multiple tabpages, only buffers pertained to the current tab page are listed in tabline.

     If this mode is set to 0, all buffers are listed in the tabline regardless of the window layout.